lambdahands/opticlj/README.md

 persist outside of my own machine.

-Snapshot testing may be a way for Clojure developers to cast a wide net over the correctness of their programs in while staying close to the REPL.
+Snapshot testing may be a way for Clojure developers to cast a wide net over the correctness of their programs while staying close to the REPL.

 ### Use Cases

 Snapshot testing is often a great substitute to unit testing, but it in no way has the power to verify programs as thoroughly as property-based testing.
-Snapshot tests are best used for _pure functions_, and aren't recommended in cases where correctness must be _proven_.
+Snapshot tests are best used for _pure functions_, and aren't recommended in cases where correctness must be _"proven"_ (big air quotes).

 **Inspirations**